 As India celebrates the 50th anniversary of the Indian Armed Forces' victory in the 1971 Indo-Pak War, the memorable attack on Karachi that left Pakistan’s biggest port in flames remains a hallmark of Indian military history.

-The attack, which took place just days after the war with Pakistan formally began, was methodically executed.
-India was already ready for war when Pakistan struck Indian air fields.
-Part of India’s multi-tiered response was a plan involving recently acquired missile-boats from the Soviet Union.
+Such a victory, just days after the war began, left a huge morale impact on Pakistan’s forces.
+India was already ready for war when Pakistan formally began the conflict with a strike on Indian air fields.
+Among India’s multi-tiered response was a plan involving recently acquired missile-boats from the Soviet Union.
 The Western Naval Command, led by Vice Admiral Elenjikal Chandy, looked to strike the Karachi harbour and the Keamari oil farms.
 Frigates INS Trishul and INS Talwar were tasked with escorting INS Vinash, a missile boat.

 John recalls what his Commanding Officer S.S.
 Kumar had said during his morning prayer session on December 3.
 "Be alert.
 We are going to war but you and I don't know when the war will start.
 But war [will be] there."
 True to his words, the war began that night.
 In a good sign for India, PNS Ghazi was sunk that very evening, after the Navy managed to bait it to the eastern coast, far from the Western Fleet that was about to wreak havoc on Pakistan.

-The first missile attacks began on the night of December 4, led by the Indian Naval ships Kiltan, Katchall, Nipat, Nirghat and Veer.
-The result was the sinking of the PNS Khaiber destroyer, the PNS Muhafiz minesweeper, the MV Venus Challenger, as well as the destruction of the Kiamari oil fields.
-The second strike would prove even more decisive.
+The first missile attack took place on the night of December 4 and 5, led by the Indian Naval ships Kiltan, Katchall, Nipat, Nirghat and Veer.
+The second strike would prove decisive.

 The journey to Karachi was eventful.
 Throughout the journey, John was hard at work ensuring the functioning of the ship’s electricals.
 INS Trishul proved its mettle early on by sinking a Pakistani patrol craft on the evening of December 8.
 Its electronic surveillance was able to observe that the radar at Karachi had stopped rotating and was pointing directly at the group.